yungcypo/Obsidian/Git.md

 ## git clone \<URL> \<local_directory>
 Clones repository from GitHub to your machine
-> Note: private repositories will cause problems because they are private.
-Follow [this tutorial](https://docs.github.com/en/authentication/keeping-your-account-and-data-secure/managing-your-personal-access-tokens) to fix problems
+> Note: this may cause problems because.
+See [[#Generate SSH key]] or follow [this tutorial](https://docs.github.com/en/authentication/keeping-your-account-and-data-secure/managing-your-personal-access-tokens) to fix problems

 ## git push
 Pushes commit to the server